nspcc-dev/neofs-http-gw/README.md

 ## Configuration

-In general, everything available as CLI parameter can also be specified via environment variables, so they're not specifically mentioned in most cases (see `--help` also).
+In general, everything available as CLI parameter can also be specified via environment variables (see [example](./config/config.env)), so they're not specifically mentioned in most cases (see `--help` also).
 If you prefer a config file you can use it in yaml format.

 ### Nodes: weights and priorities